EMERGENCY FLOOD PLANNING

-During and immediately after periods of extended heavy rain, these gauges can give an indication of the risk of flooding, with the levels on the charts indicating roughly when the first properties might begin to be at risk.
+During and immediately after periods of extended heavy rain, these gauges can give an indication of the risk of flooding.
+As a rough guide, when levels at Alconbury Weston reach 2.2m, roads begin to flood.
+Some properties are at risk when levels reach about 3.4m on the gauge.
 Levels at Alconbury Weston often follow the pattern of the upstream (Hamerton) levels by an hour or two.

 Details of Flood Coordinators and Wardens can be found on the first page of the plan; any questions on it should be addressed to one of them.